RatInChat/apps/README.md

 # apps
-This is where all apps for PiplupGUI are stored
+This is where all apps for PiplupOS are stored